dreamit-de/graphql-server/README.md

   default `validate` from [graphql-js][1] library is called.
 - **`rootValue`**: Root value that is used when `executeFunction` is called.
 Can be used to define resolvers that handle how defined queries and/or mutations should be resolved (e.g. fetch object from database and return entity).
-- **`contextFunction`**: Given a `Request` and `Response` this function is used to create a context value that is used when `executeFunction` is called.
-Default implementation is `defaultContextFunction`.
-Can be used to extract information from the request and/or response and return them as context.
-This is often used to extract headers like ' Authorization' and set them in the execute function. `defaultContextFunction` just returns the whole initial `Request` object.
 - **`fieldResolver`**: Field resolver function that is used when `executeFunction` is called.
 Default is undefined, if custom logic is necessary it can be added.
 - **`typeResolver`**: Type resolver function that is used when `executeFunction` is called.
 Default is undefined, if